zajacn/metagenomics_course_FGCZ/README.md

 ## Day 2: Metagenomics

 You made it to Day 2 ;)!
-Today first we will have a project discussion followed by an introduction to metagenomic analyses.
-We will also have a guest lecture from the creator of Metagenome Atlas.
+Today first we will have a project discussion followed by an special event (8:15 - 11:00).
+After that we will talk about metagenomic analyses and I will give a short intro (11:00 - 12:00).
+We will also have a guest lecture from the creator of Metagenome Atlas (13:00 - 14:00).
 Afterwards we will do some analyses using Metagenome Atlas.
 In order to do the first part you will need to use the command line.

-### How to log into the cluster
+### How to log into the cluster - NEEDED FOR FIRST PRACTICAL

 First, before you begin the practical you need to be able to log in to the cluster.
 Click on the instructions below where you will find an explanation on how to do that.
 The instructions are different whether you have a mac or a windows computer.